aMOPel/nim-karax-website/content/projects/4_dotfiles.md

 4. I type `tab`, followed by the mapping to insert the code,
 5. And finally `tab` again followed by the mapping that inserts the AST.

 Done.
-This means creating a test case takes seconds instead of a few minutes.
+This means creating a test case takes seconds instead of minutes.

 <!--TODO: macros-->
+### Editor Macros for specific repetive tasks

+**TODO**